DO I HAVE TO REPORT A WORKPLACE INJURY?

 Workplace injuries cannot be ignored.
 Whatever the severity of the injury, it must be documented.

+However, to protect the worker and employer the incident must be documented and the record kept for three years.
+This offers the worker protection.
 If the worker discovers the injury was worse than initially thought, there is a record of the incident.

 The injury record also demonstrates the employer’s compliance with the Occupational Health and Safety Act and Regulations.

 It is an offence against the Workers’ Compensation Act for employers to discourage a worker from making a claim for compensation.